NVIDIA/aistore/cli/resources/object.md

 `ais concat DIRNAME|FILENAME [DIRNAME|FILENAME...]
 BUCKET/OBJECT_NAME`

-Creates an object in a bucket by concatenating provided files, keeping the order as in the arguments list.
+Create an object in a bucket by concatenating provided files, keeping the order as in the arguments list.
 If directory provided, files within the directory are sorted by filename.
 For each file sends a separate request to the cluster.
 Supports recursive iteration through directories and wildcards in the same way as PUT operation does.